 Learning mindfulness requires nothing more than dedication and an open mind.
 This makes it an ideal skill to pick up online.
 Despite having no material requirements, having a good introduction to mindfulness is extremely important.
 There are several high-quality courses available online that will help you with the fundamentals of mindfulness.
 To cover all types of experience levels, we rounded up the best mindfulness courses for both total beginners and advanced practitioners looking to expand upon their knowledge.

-These are the best mindfulness courses:
+These are the best mindfulness courses.

-Best Overall: De-Mystifying Mindfulness (Coursera)
+Alternative Pick: De-Mystifying Mindfulness (Coursera)

 In my opinion, “De-Mystifying Mindfulness” on Coursera is the best online course on mindfulness currently available.
 This course was developed by the oldest university in the Netherlands, Universiteit Leiden and it is a good match both for beginners and advanced practitioners.
 The course material is free to take, unless you want a certificate in mindfulness.